 Maybe it’s because I grew up watching Hocus Pocus and Gilmore Girls, but a fall road trip through New England has been high on my travel bucket list for years.

 The fall foliage here is unmatched.
-I say that as someone who leaf peeps every year across the U.S., nothing compares to the golden valleys and red-drenched mountains of Vermont and New Hampshire.
+I say that as someone who leaf peeps every year across the U.S. Nothing compares to the golden valleys and red-drenched mountains of Vermont and New Hampshire.

 When to Plan Your New England Fall Road Trip

 The trickiest part of planning a New England fall foliage road trip is timing it right.
 Too early and the trees are still green.
-Too late and you’ll hit Stick Season, and while the Noah Kahan song is catchy, the brown bare trees aren’t quite the vibe.
+Too late and you’ll hit Stick Season, and while the Noah Kahan song is very catchy, the brown bare trees aren’t quite the vibe.

-Pro Tip: Book early!
+Pro Tip: Book early.
 I planned our girls’ trip in August and was scrambling to find available hotel rooms.
 Ideally, you should book flights, hotels, and a rental car no later than June.

-New England Fall Map
+New England Fall Road Trip Map

-My Exact New England Fall Road Trip Itinerary
+My Exact New England Fall Road Trip Itinerary (7 Days)

 We flew into Boston from San Francisco, picked up our rental car, and drove 2.5 hours to Conway, NH.

-The Kancamagus Highway (“The Kanc”) is one of the most iconic fall drives in the U.S.A must for any New England road trip.
-It’s packed with scenic overlooks, waterfalls, and dense forest painted in autumn colors.
+The Kancamagus Highway (“The Kanc”) is one of the most iconic fall drives in the country.
+A must for any New England road trip.
+It’s packed with scenic overlooks, waterfalls, and dense forest painted in autumn colors, and driving it at sunrise before the crowds roll in is one of the best decisions we made the entire trip.

 Where We Stayed In Conway